 The Hat Trick

 Canadian Men’s Health Foundation president Wayne Hartrick met Alan while checking out a Hat Trick session, and encouraged him to share his experience.
-The foundation’s Don’t Change Much website proved to be the ideal forum for this, with Alan’s three biggest lifestyle changes — eating healthier snacks, extra walking and doing squats in front of the TV — resonating with regular guys across the country and inspiring many to join DCM’s League of Fairly Healthy Men.
+The foundation’s Don’t Change Much website proved to be the ideal forum for this, with Alan’s three biggest lifestyle changes — eating healthier snacks, extra walking and doing squats in front of the TV — resonating with regular guys across the country.

 Since then, Alan has added several healthy-living habits highlighted by Don’t Change Much: